tBuLi/symfit/docs/fitting_types.rst

   fit_result = fit.execute()

-In conclusion, we made a mathematical model for a multidimensional function with two parameters, implemented this model and feet it this data to get a result.
+In conclusion, we made a mathematical model for a multidimensional function with two fit parameters, implemented this model, and fed it data to get a result.

 Global Minimization